rbisdorff/Digraph3/docSphinx/tutorial.rst

        'a2' |  -3    -	 -1
        'a3' |  -1    1	  -

 A candidate *x*, showing a positive majority margin *M(x,y)*, is beating candidate *y*  with an absolute majority in a pairwise voting.
 Hence, a candidate showing only positive terms in his row in the Condorcet digraph relation table, beats all other candidates with absolute majority of votes.
-Condorcet recommended to declare this candidate (she is always unique, why?) the winner of the election.
-Here we are lucky, it is again candidate 'a1' who is the **Condorcet winner**:
+Condorcet recommended to declare this candidate (is always unique, why?) the winner of the election.
+Here we are lucky, it is again candidate *a1* who is hence the **Condorcet winner**:
     >>> cdg.computeCondorcetWinner()
     ['a1']